PyLops/pylops-gpu/README.md

 Running these two snippets of code in Google Colab with GPU enabled gives a 50+ speed up for the forward pass.

+As a by-product of implementing PyLops linear operators in PyTorch, we can easily chain our operators with any nonlinear mathematical operation (e.g., log, sin, tan, pow, ...) as well as with operators from the ``torch.nn`` submodule and obtain *Automatic Differentiation* (AD) for the entire chain.
+Since the gradient of a linear operator is simply its *adjoint*, we have implemented a single class, `pylops_gpu.TorchOperator`, which can wrap any linear operator from PyLops and PyLops-gpu libraries and return a `torch.autograd.Function` object.

 ## Project structure
 This repository is organized as follows:
 * **pylops_gpu**: python library containing various GPU-powered linear operators and auxiliary routines